QAnon: Paul Furber and the Watkins family

 The documentary filmmaker Cullen Hoback spent three years investigating the origins of QAnon and its connection to 8chan, conducting extensive interviews with Jim and Ron Watkins and Brennan.
 In the last episode of Q: Into the Storm, the 2021 HBO docuseries he produced from this research, Hoback showed his final conversation with Ron Watkins, who stated on camera:

 I've spent the past ... almost ten years, every day, doing this kind of research anonymously.
 Now I'm doing it publicly, that's the only difference. ...
 It was basically ... three years of intelligence training teaching normies how to do intelligence work.
 It was basically what I was doing anonymously before but never as Q. [Watkins then laughed and added:] Never as Q. I promise.
 Because I am not Q, and I never was.

 Hoback viewed this as an inadvertent admission by Watkins, and concluded from this interview and his other research that Watkins is Q. Watkins again denied being Q shortly before the series premiered.

-On February 19, 2022, The New York Times reported that analysis of the Q posts by two independent forensic linguistics teams using stylometry techniques indicated that Paul Furber was the main author of the initial Q posts, and Ron Watkins took over in 2018.
-Furber said Q's writing style had influenced his own, not the other way around.
+On February 19, 2022, The New York Times reported that analysis of the Q posts by two independent forensic linguistics teams using stylometry techniques indicated that Paul Furber was the main author of the initial Q posts, and Ron Watkins took over at the start of 2018.
+The change seems to have occurred after Q moved from 4chan to 8chan.
+At the time, Furber had complained that Q had been "hijacked" and that Ron Watkins was complicit.
+Furber responded to inquiries by saying that Q's writing style had influenced his own, not the other way around.

-Other hypotheses

-There has been much speculation about Q's motives and identity.
-A range of theories, held by both QAnon followers and critics, have credited Q's posts to sources including a military intelligence officer, a Trump administration insider, a live-action role-playing game created by the puzzle organization Cicada 3301, a left-wing artist collective, Michael Flynn, Stephen Miller, or Trump himself.
-One QAnon influencer, Austin Steinbart, caused controversy within the QAnon community by claiming that Q was his own time-traveling future self.
+Before Q's reappearance in June 2022, 8kun changed its salt, meaning it would have been impossible for a user to have the same tripcode as before.
+Yet Q's tripcode remained the same as it was in 2020, suggesting that 8kun's administrators either knew Q was going to post again or made the post themselves.
+Soon after, 8kun changed its salt back to the original.
+Jim Watkins also confirmed the new Q drops' authenticity within hours of their publication.